numbworks/nwreadinglist/README.md

 From the documentation:

-> nwreadinglist is a Jupyter Notebook designed to analyze the Excel file I use to annotate all the books I study in my continuous education journey.
-As a second set of features, it converts some of the analyses to Markdown files, so that I can easily show them on my Github account.
+> `nwreadinglist` is an application designed to run automated data analysis tasks on `Reading List.xlsx`.
+This file is the one I use to annotate all the books I study in my continuous education journey.
+As a second set of features, it converts some of the analyses to `Markdown` files, so that I can easily show them on my `Github` account.

 ## Getting started